 Artist Jordan Betten’s artwork on West 27th Street entitled “Sleep No More” is located on the south side of the street

-Artist Jordan Bennen is a Miami based American born artist who works include painting, sculpture and design.
+Artist Jordan Betten is a Miami based American born artist who works include painting, sculpture and design.
 With unique application and use of colors, his art captures a feeling of freedom and strength.
 He shows his love of the streets with sophistication and modernism (Artist Bio).

 Video on artist Jordan Betten’s work